 I am a Senior Software Engineer and Research Associate at QIMR Berghofer Medical Research Institute, Australia.
 After a 15 year career in Software Engineering I undertook a PhD in Computational Neuroscience from the University of New South Wales (2013).
-Followed by post-doctoral training in Mathematical Neuroscience at the University of Pittsburgh (2013-2016).
-My undergraduate training spans Computer Science and Psychology.
+This was followed by further post-doctoral training in Mathematical Neuroscience at the University of Pittsburgh (2013-2016).
+My undergraduate training spans both Computer Science and Psychology.
 I am interested in how pattern formation in neural systems relates to perception and behaviour.
-My research has been applied to the illusory patterns that are perceived in stroboscopic flicker; and the properties of travelling waves of neural activity that are observed in the motor cortex of humans and primates during movement.
+My research has been applied to the illusory patterns that are perceived in stroboscopic flicker; and travelling waves of neural activity in the cerebral cortex.
 I am currently Joint Project Leader of the Brain Dynamics Toolbox. http://www.bdtoolbox.org

 QualificationsPhD, University of New South Wales (2013)

 BSc (hons) Psychology, University of Sydney (2007)

 BSc (hons) Computer Science, University of Sydney (1994)

 BSc Mathematical Science, University of Adelaide (1989)